anvaka/isect/README.md

 * The source code for the demo is [available here](https://github.com/anvaka/isect/tree/master/demo/interactive).
 * The sweep line algorithm requires a binary search tree.
 I'm using [w8r/splay-tree](https://github.com/w8r/splay-tree) for this purpose.
 Love the library a lot!
 I have also tried AVL tree, but found their performance worse than splay tree.
-* The floating point rounding errors were driving me crazy during implementation of this library.
-It is somewhat frustrating, since sweep line algorithm relies on order of segments in the tree, which could be broken fairly easy with well-crafted test case.
-If you need a sweep line with higher precision, consider porting this library to use [decimal.js](https://github.com/MikeMcl/decimal.js-light).
+* If you need a sweep line with higher precision, consider porting this library to use [decimal.js](https://github.com/MikeMcl/decimal.js-light).
 * I would absolutely love to have faster intersection algorithms implemented in JavaScript.
 If you know any - please share.
 In particular this paper [An optimal algorithm for finding segments intersections](http://club.pdmi.ras.ru/moodle/file.php/15/Materials/p211-balaban.pdf) looks very promising!
+Their runtime is `O(n * log(n) + k)` which should be faster than Bentley-Ottmann.

 # Thanks!